medikoo/essentials/README.md

 # essentials

-## Essential initialization for every JavaScript process
+## Essential initialization for every JavaScript process, ensures that:

-Ensures that:

 #### Error stack traces list all stack frames

-Affects all major engines aside Firefox, which has this setting not adjustable and hardcoded to 128.
+Affects all major engines, aside Firefox, in which it's not adjustable and hardcoded to 128.

 #### Unhandled promise rejections are exposed as uncaught exceptions

 Affects all V8 based engines (so Chrome and Node.js) and Microsoft Edge

-In other engines it is recommended to rely on some `Promise` polyfill, which ensures unhandled rejections being communicated in programmatically consumable way.
+In other engines it is recommended to rely on some `Promise` polyfill, which ensures unhandled rejections are being communicated with `unhandledrejection` events on global object.

 ### Installation